 Appendix C. Difference to Google’s migration guide as of June 3, 2014

-In this appendix, the differences between this spec and the Google’s migration guide as of June 3, 2014 is expalined.
+In this appendix, the differences between this spec and Google’s migration guide as of June 3, 2014 are explained.
 The differences are categorized in accordance with the section number of this specification.
 Google's migration guide is available at https://developers.google.com/accounts/docs/OpenID#openid-connect .
 These differences should be discussed and determined whether it should be aligned with the Google's guide before finalizing this specification.

 3. Requesting the OpenID 2.0 Identifier and Connect iss/sub pair together